Devendra616/30DaysJsChallenge/readme.md

 - Understand and use the this keyword in object methods.
 - Work with nested objects and arrays of objects.
 - Iterate over an object’s properties using loops and built-in methods.

+### Solution:

+Solutions to the challenges can be found [here](./Day7-Objects/activites.js).

+## Day 8 - ES6+ Features

+### Tasks / Activities:

+#### Activity 1: Template Literals

+**Task 1:** ✅ Use template literals to create a string that includes variables for a person's name and age, and log the string to the console.

+**Task 2:** ✅ Create a multi-line string using template literals and log it to the console.

+#### Activity 2: Destructuring

+**Task 3:** ✅ Use array destructuring to extract the first and second elements from an array of numbers and log them to the console.

+**Task 4:** ✅ Use object destructuring to extract the title and author from a book object and log them to the console.

+#### Activity 3: Spread and Rest Operators

+**Task 5:** ✅ Use the spread operator to create a new array that includes all elements of an existing array plus additional elements, and log the new array to the console.

+**Task 6:** ✅ Use the rest operator in a function to accept an arbitrary number of arguments, sum them, and return the result.

+#### Activity 4: Default Parameters

+**Task 7:** ✅ Write a function that takes two parameters and returns their product, with the second parameter having a default value of 1.
+Log the result of calling this function with and without the second parameter.

+#### Activity 5: Enhanced Object Literals

+**Task 8:** ✅ Use enhanced object literals to create an object with methods and properties, and log the object to the console.

+**Task 9:** ✅ Create an object with computed property names based on variables and log the object to the console.

+### Achievement:

+By the end of these activities, you will:

+- Understand and use template literals for string interpolation and multi-line strings.
+- Apply destructuring to extract values from arrays and objects.
+- Utilize spread and rest operators for array manipulation and function arguments.
+- Define functions with default parameters.
+- Create objects using enhanced object literals, including methods and computed property names.

+### Solution:

+Solutions to the challenges can be found [here](./Day8-ES6%2B%20Features/activites.js).